EloiStree/2024_10_06_KaplaPlanksPack/README.md

 # 2024_10_06_KaplaPlanksPack
-Jus
-t some Kapla plank for mass destruction in Unity3D.
+Just some Kapla plank for mass destruction in Unity3D.

 The official dimensions of a Kapla plank are: